zachhollow/python-rss-script/README.md

+To do: nothing

+---

-To do: nothing---this will have to be written in statically typed language
+This will have to be written in a statically typed language